Skip to main content

 # List all configured agents

-deepagents list
+deepagents agents list

 For the full reference — including config.toml schema, provider parameters, profile overrides, and hook configuration — see Configuration.